 I was recently interviewed by a local wellness magazine…

 What is your diet philosophy?
 What I know for sure is that understanding carbohydrates, proteins and fats is not quite enough to achieve optimal health.
 An understanding of willpower and motivation is necessary, too, along with a desire to cultivate self-awareness.
-I also like to think that Vitamin L (love) and other esoteric forces are at play here.
+I also like to think that Vitamin L (love) and other esoteric forces are at play when it comes to achieving wellness.
 What you put in your head, and how you nurture your soul, are just as important as what you put in your mouth.
 With that said, I like how Michael Pollan, an American author and thought-leader, defines a healthy diet: Eat food.
 Not too much.
 Mostly plants.
 It’s brilliantly simple, not that I am saying it is easy in today’s time and space…

 What types of clients have you worked with?
 My specialty is working with clients who want to lose weight and/or maintain weight loss.
 In addition, I work with clients who need to manage nutrition-related chronic diseases, such as Type II diabetes, heart disease, or hypertension.
 I also support clients who experience allergies and sensitivities to food components such as gluten and lactose.